-We have been hearing news about FDA approving some CBD drug for epilepsy.
-It has been shocking because all this time most of us thought CBD was something addictive and disastrous and now FDA is recommending it as a medicine?.
+We have been hearing news about FDA approving some CBD drugs for epilepsy.
+It has been shocking because all this time most of us thought CBD was something addictive and disastrous and now FDA is recommending it as a medicine?

 This makes us question what CBD is?
 What is the definition of CBD, what does it mean and what is the legal status of CBD?
 This article will describe in detail about CBD, its properties, its medicinal uses, and discuss its legality.